yetu/youtube-html-app-DEPRECATED/README.md

 To build the clients and watch it during development, there is a script defined, which you can run like this.

 ```
-./buildClients_local.sh
+./buildClient_local.sh
 ```

+In this script you can find commands, which watch both clients.
+We recommend to only use the lines for the client, you will work on.

-In this script there is one line, which runs `npm install`.
+Furthermore there is one line in the script, which runs `npm install`.
 You can remove this line, if you do not want to have it in the this flow every time.

-You have to reload every time you make changes currently (TODO: include browser sync in gulp process).
+You have to reload currently in your browser every time you make changes (TODO: include browser sync in gulp process).

 ### Local configuration